(Commencement Ceremony and Diploma information is listed at the bottom of the page.)

 How Can I Verify My Degree/Certificate--Ordering an Official Transcript:

 To verify your earned degree/certificate to an outside institution or agency, you may order a final transcript and select the "Hold for Degree/After Degree is Posted" Option-this will ensure your degree/certificate is posted to your transcript before it is mailed.
-We suggest ordering final transcripts once the final exam period begins to allow time for processing.
+We suggest ordering final transcripts no later than the final exam period to allow time for processing.

 For degrees and certificates that were earned in a prior semester, an official transcript may be ordered at any time.